justquick/django-activity-stream/docs/source/streams.rst

 User
 -----

-User streams are the most important.
+User streams are the most important, like your News Feed on `github <https://github.com/>`_.
 Basically you follow anyone (or anything) on your site and their actions show up here.
-User streams take one argument which is a ``User`` instance which is the one doing the following (usually ``request.user``)
+These streams take one argument which is a ``User`` instance which is the one doing the following (usually ``request.user``)

 .. code-block:: python